Sivaranjan89/BotCam/README.md

 4) Save the resulting image in raw byte[] or bitmap

 # How to Install Plugin
-Add the below in your root build.gradle(project) at the end of repositories:<br />
+Add the below in your root build.gradle(project) at the end of repositories:

 ~~~
 allprojects {